Meta and RedTrack

 3. Go to Websites → New → Add your website URL (this is your e-commerce shop/website link).

-1. Go to Traffic Channels → New from template → find Facebook → Add → Save:
+1. Traffic Channels → New from template → Meta → Add → Save:

 You can modify some Facebook parameters in the opened template.
 Blocked (greyed) parameters should be used under the same sub-values with the same roles assigned as provided in the initial template.